-With heat and humidity driving up electricity use, there may be a rare occasion - in the summer - when the statewide demand for electricity outpaces the available supply.
+When heat and humidity drive up electricity use, there may be a rare occasion when the statewide demand for electricity outpaces the available supply.
 To protect the state's power delivery system in the event of inadequate supply, the New York Independent System Operator (NYISO) could require all utilities to take immediate action to reduce stress on the grid.